Four Dangerous Signs That You Will Miss Your Sales Targets This Year

 Two – Your sales cycle has lengthened and you undercover the same amount of opportunities

 Do you know how long does an average opportunity require in your company?
-Knowing how long your sales cycles are is a good first start.
+Knowing how long your sales cycles are is an excellent first start.
 If you do not measure them, you should.
 Because if your sales cycle keeps getting longer and you do not take suitable action, you will miss your sales targets.

 Once a sales leader understands her B2B sales cycle, there are several measures to accelerate it.
 First, a sales team should focus on those open opportunities with higher chances of closing.
 Second, key account managers should provide the customers with the information they need at the right time.
 Third, following up!
 It takes more than 12 contacts to close any complex sale.
 Sales representatives should avoid letting the good ones go unnoticed.